Recently asked questions relating to ITL Mortgages transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the ITL Mortgages conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects